tomrossmann/Backload/README.md

 While Backload out of the box handles the client side [jQuery File Upload Plugin](https://github.com/blueimp/jQuery-File-Upload) from blueimp, [PlUpload](https://github.com/moxiecode/plupload) from Moxiecode and [Fine Uploader](http://fineuploader.com/) from Widen Enterprises, it can be easily customized to work with any client side plugin.

 <br />
-## 3 DAYS ONLY: Get Pro Edition for free
+## FEW DAYS ONLY: Get Pro Edition for free
 We need references.
-Write a brief description on how you use the component, your satisfaction, a brief business info on your business letterhead (one page only) until Wednesday, February 24.
+Write a brief description on how you use the component, your satisfaction, a brief business info on your business letterhead (one page only).
 If you meet the requirements, you get a free copy of the current Pro Edition.
 (Pro users get and upgrade for the Enterprise Edition).
 More info: getbackload@backload.org.

 <br />
 ### Project website